 - Soil moisture profiles and stream flows remain low but are slowly improving.

-- Daily open burn ban (6am-6pm) continues through November in addition to the drought related ban.
+- Daily open burn ban (6am-6pm) continues through November.

 Drought Monitor

-- Widespread improvements are noted on the U.S. Drought Monitor this week.
+- Additional widespread improvements are evident on the U.S. Drought Monitor for the second week in a row.

-- D2-Severe Drought conditions or worse have decreased to ~49% of Ohio.
+- D2-Severe Drought conditions or worse have decreased from 49% last week to 35% this week.

 Current Outlooks